survivejs/webpack-book/manuscript/techniques/04_testing.md

 The main idea is to run both webpack and AVA in watch mode to push the problem of processing code to webpack while allowing AVA to consume the processed code.
 The `require.context` idea discussed with Mocha comes in handy here as you have to capture tests for webpack to handle somehow.

-## Mocking

-Mocking is a technique that allows you to replace test objects.
-Consider the solutions below:

-- [Sinon](https://www.npmjs.com/package/sinon) provides mocks, stubs, and spies.
-Sinon works well with webpack.
-- [inject-loader](https://www.npmjs.com/package/inject-loader) allows you to inject code into modules through their dependencies making it valuable for mocking.
-- [webpack-inject-plugin](https://www.npmjs.com/package/webpack-inject-plugin) is a plugin for injecting code on a bundle level.

 ## Removing files from tests

 If you execute tests through webpack, you may want to alter the way it treats assets like images.
 You can match them and then use a `noop` function to replace the modules as follows: